wix-alex/fubot/README.md

 # fubot
 hubot support for facebook user accounts from a docker container.

+Note that this is separate from the facebook messenger api.
+That bots api only applies to facebook pages, this allows you to create a bot for a facebook user account.

 You can add any hubot scripts you want into the scripts folder and they'll get copied over when you build the container.

 Facebook has a Messenger Bots api, but you can't use it to create anything for individual facebook user accounts.
 This package will allow you to do just that.